maltsugar/CustomPopoverView/README.md

 	[view showFrom:sender alignStyle:CPAlignStyleCenter];
 </code></pre>

-### if you have any question welcome to issue me，hope you like it!
+### if you have any question welcome to issue to me，hope you like it!

 <hr>